 Will return one StateMultiZoneEffect (509) message

-This packet can be used to get one response packet containing the HSBK values for every zone on your strip.
+This packet can be used to get response packets containing the HSBK values for every zone on your strip.

 This packet requires the device has the